Raj-UtsaV/Examination-Marks-Predictor/README.md

 **2.** Install the required dependencies:

-    pip install -r requirements.txt

-**3.** Run the notebook or Python script to train and predict the student's performance.

 ---

 ## 🚀 How to Use

 **1. Data Input:** The user can select or input values for the following features:

 - **Gender** (Male/Female)
 - **Race/Ethnicity** (Group A, B, C, D, E)